 At the provincial level, 1.1% of total expenditure went on staff development.
-Letaba College spent 2.6% of total expenditure on staff development in 2009 - much higher than both the national and provincial figures.
+Sekhukhune FET College spent 0.8% of total expenditure on staff development in 2009 -lower than the national and provincial figure.

 STUDENT PROFILE

 Demography

 Gender

 While in 2002 (Powell & Hall, 2004) a total of 40% of students enrolled in colleges were female, by 2010 this figure had risen to 52% - which is exactly representative of the proportion of females in the general population.
 The implications of this shift at the systemic level are enormous: females are now fully represented in the college sector.
 However, this figure masks differences that may obtain at programmatic and course levels, not to mention at faculty / department / school management levels.